Shachtmanism: Left Shachtmanism

 Left Shachtmanism, influenced by Max Shachtman's work of the 1940s, sees Stalinist nations as being potentially imperialist and does not offer any support to their leadership.
 This has been crudely described as seeing the Stalinist and capitalist countries as being equally bad, although it would be more accurate to say that neither is seen as occupying a more progressive stage in the global class struggle.

 A more current term for Left Shachtmanism is Third Camp Trotskyism, the Third Camp being differentiated from capitalism and Stalinism.
 Prominent Third Camp groupings include the Workers' Liberty grouping in Australia and the United Kingdom and by the International Socialist predecessor of Solidarity.

 The foremost left Shachtmanite was Hal Draper (1914–1990), an independent scholar who worked as a librarian at the University of California, Berkeley, where he organized the Independent Socialist Club and became influential with left-wing students during the Free Speech Movement.
 Julius Jacobson (1922–2003) and the New Politics journal continued to develop and apply this political tradition.

 Social democratic Shachtmanism

 Social democratic Shachtmanism, later developed by Shachtman and associated with some members of the Social Democrats, USA, holds Soviet Communist states to be so repressive that communism must be contained and, when possible, defeated by the collective action of the working class.
-Consequently, adherents support anti-communist labor unions and democracy movements around the world.
+Consequently, adherents support free labor unions and democracy movements around the world.
 Domestically, they organized in the civil rights movement and in the labor movement.
-Social democrats influenced by Shachtman rejected calls for an immediate cease-fire and the immediate withdrawal of U.S. forces from Vietnam, but rather opposed bombings in Vietnam and supported a negotiated peace that would allow pro-US labour unions and government-opposition to survive.
-Such social democrats helped provide funding and supplies to the US-backed Solidarity, the Polish labor union.
+Social democrats influenced by Shachtman rejected calls for an immediate cease-fire and the immediate withdrawal of U.S. forces from Vietnam, but rather opposed bombings in Vietnam and supported a negotiated peace that would allow labor unions and government-opposition to survive.
+Such social democrats helped provide funding and supplies to Solidarity, the Polish labor union, as requested by the Polish workers.